abbreviatedman/react-monorepo/01-intro-to-react/1b-components/exercise/directions.md

 We are going to make a goldfish forum website page by combining different components each making up a different part of the page content.

-## Set Up a new Create-React-App project
+## Set Up a New React Project

-1. Open VS code and then open your terminal from the menus at the top of the screen under `View > Terminal` or use the shortcut key **Ctrl+`**.

-2. In Terminal type `npx create-react-app goldfish-site`.
-Here we are naming our project goldfish-site.
-Wait while a new project is setup...
-It will display "Happy hacking!" when it's done.

-3. Then in Terminal type `cd goldfish-site` to enter the project folder.
+1. **Set Up Your Project:**

+- Open the terminal to the `exercise` directory--the simplest way to do so is to right-click on the `exercise` folder in VS Code and select "Open in Integrated Terminal".

+- In the terminal, type `npm create vite .` and hit enter/return.
+The `.` is important--this will create a new Vite project in the current directory.

+- It will warn you that there are files here currently.
+Use the arrow keys and Enter/Return to select "Ignore files and continue".
+This allows us to keep our readme and any data/assets files we have in our new project folder.

+- Choose React and then JavaScript from the following menus, using arrow keys and Enter/Return.

+- Install dependencies by entering `npm install` in the terminal.

+- Run the app by typing `npm run dev` in the terminal.
+This will provide a clickable link to open the app in your default browser, or you can navigate to the localhost URL in your browser.

 ## Install Bootstrap

 4. Next let's import Bootstrap a front-end framework that provides CSS code to make our project beautiful.
 In terminal type `npm i bootstrap@5.2.3`.
 This will install the package into our project.

-## Start Node Test Server

-5. In terminal type `npm start` to start a node test server this should open a new tab in your browser to **localhost:3000**.

 ## Import Bootstrap

-6. Then in VS Code, open the **/src/index.js** file and import the bootstrap css like by typing the following line `import 'bootstrap/dist/css/bootstrap.css';` placing it just after the import for ReactDOM and just before our import for **Index.css**.
+6. Then in VS Code, open the **/src/main.jsx** file and import the bootstrap css like by typing the following line `import 'bootstrap/dist/css/bootstrap.css';` placing it just after the import for ReactDOM and just before our import for **Index.css**.
 This way we can override the bootstrap styles with our own inside index.css if we wish to.

 ## Exercise Assets

-7. Move the image files from the `assets` folder outside the `create-react-app` project folder into the `create-react-app` folder `public/`--this way the images will be accessible to your application.
+7. Move the image files from the `assets` folder outside the project folder into the folder `public/`--this way the images will be accessible to your application.

 **Each image should be in the `public` folder _directly_**, not in any other intermediate folder (not even in the `assets` folder)

 ## Creating the App Component

-10. Open **/src/App.js**.
-This file is an example component that `create-react-app` starts with.
+10. Open **/src/App.jsx**.
+This file is an example component that React starts with.
 You can delete everything in this file.
 Then, at the top of the file, you can import React and create a functional component called App.
 Finally, export it at the bottom.
 This will create the following code:

 ```jsx
 import React from 'react';